melt/melt/README.md

 * Open your web browser and visit the URL
 * Run "install" in the Melt console to setup your application

-Learn more in the [documentation](https://github.com/melt/melt/wiki/).
+Learn more in the [Getting Started Guide](https://github.com/melt/melt/wiki/Getting-Started-with-Melt) and [Documentation](https://github.com/melt/melt/wiki/).

 ## Questions